Duke Reid: Biography

 Duke Reid made an impact with his presence at toasting battles, trying to out play other DJs.
 He was dressed in a long ermine cloak and a gilt crown on his head, with a pair of Colt 45s in cowboy holsters, a cartridge belt strapped across his chest and a loaded shotgun over his shoulder.
 It was not uncommon for things to get out of hand and it was said that Duke Reid would bring the crowd under control by firing his shotgun in the air.

 Reid initially disliked ska for being too simple and having too much focus on drums rather than on guitar.
 However, he eventually got behind ska and produced numerous hits.
 Reid's ska productions in the 1960s "epitomized the absolute peak of the style", according to music historian Colin Larkin.
 He had a long string of hits with performers like Stranger Cole, the Techniques, Justin Hinds and the Dominoes, Alton Ellis and the Flames, the Paragons, the Jamaicans, and the Melodians.

+Reid held a fierce, mutual professional rivalry with Coxsone Dodd starting in the late 1950s and through the 1960s.
+Reid's Trojan and Coxsone's Downbeat were the top two sound systems in Jamaica when active, and the competition extended to their Treasure Isle and Studio One labels, respectively.
+According to singer Brent Dowe of The Melodians, "When they were playing records, they were playing against each other...
+If you were singing for one, you couldn't go and sing for the other, or if you did you couldn't go back to the first one for a long time."

-By the 1970s, Reid's poor health and the trend towards Rastafarian influenced roots reggae noticeably reduced the number of releases from Treasure Isle.
+By the 1970s, Reid's poor health and the trend towards Rastafarian influenced roots reggae, noticeably reducing the number of releases from Treasure Isle.
 Reid forbade Rasta lyrics from being recorded in his studio and thus Coxsone Dodd was able to dominate the Jamaican recording industry.
 Reid maintained his high-profile largely by recording the "toasting" of DJs U-Roy and Dennis Alcapone as well as vaguely Rasta-influenced oddities such as Cynthia Richards' "Aily-I".

 At around this time, Reid protégé Justin Hinds noticed his boss appeared unwell and recommended a doctor.
 Cancer was diagnosed and Reid decided to sell Treasure Isle to Sonia Pottinger, widow of his friend Lenford "Lennie the King" Pottinger and already owner of High Note Records, which was one of the largest record labels on the Island.
 He remained involved for a while acting as a Magistrate but died in 1975.